About Artist Kevin Williams

 Life as a Professional Artist

 “As an artist I am developing.
-My use of oils is getting better and I am really enjoying the medium.
+My use of oil paint is getting better and I am really enjoying the medium.
 I have experimented with acrylics and enjoy watercolour.
-I also love to work with graphite sticks on paper.
+I also love to work with charcoal and graphite sticks on paper.
 Does it really matter what medium an artist uses?
 I find different subjects and circumstances suit different media.
 I feel I am developing as an artist and the community approach has really helped me focus on subjects and themes which are relevant to my audience as well as myself".

 The Bigger Picture